 Search for native plants by scientific name, common name or family.
 If you are not sure what you are looking for, try the Combination Search or our Recommended Species lists.

-Nothoscordum bivalve (L.) Britt.
+Nothoscordum bivalve (L.) Britton

 USDA Symbol: NOBI2

-USDA Native Status: Native to U.S.
+USDA Native Status: L48 (N)

 This early spring flower is one of the first to appear on lawns, meadows, or roadsides throughout the state.
-Often it blooms again in the fall.
+Often it blooms sporadically in summer and again in the fall.
 It grows from a bulb and looks much like the wild onion, but has fewer and larger flowers on long stems and lacks the onion odor.
-The leaves are all at the base of the plant, about 1/8 inch wide, but often quite long, 4–15 inches.
+The leaves are all at the base of the plant, about 1/8 inch wide, but often quite long, 4-15 inches.
 The white flowers have 6 tepals with a green to brown stripe, and 6 stamens.
-Individual flowers are 1/2 inch across and grow in loose clusters on stalks 8–16 inches tall.
+Individual flowers are 1/2 inch across and grow in loose clusters on stalks 8-16 inches tall.

 Plant Characteristics